Gordon K. Bush Airport: History

 Athens County's first airport was located just a few miles east of Athens on U.S. 50.
 The Rowland Family used to own that airport until Ohio University purchased it in 1943.
-The airport at the time was used for civilian aviation and the university's flying program.
-In the 1960s, the Athens Bypass was in planning stages and would have gone through the airport's land.
+At the time, the airport was used for civilian aviation and the university's flying program.
+In the 1960s, the Athens Bypass was in its planning stages and would have gone through the airport's land.
 With this, the university decided to look for a new location.

 The university finally chose a location just west of Albany and the airport was constructed in the early 1970s and opened around 1972.
 The airport boasted a 4200 ft runway and a couple of hangars.
-The airport was renamed for university trustee and aviation supporter, Gordon K. Bush.
+The airport was renamed for university trustee and aviation supporter Gordon K. Bush.
 In order to bring economic expansion to Athens County, major construction began on the airport in 2002 with the construction of the C. David Snyder Terminal and the extension of the runway to 5600 feet.